journalist • editor • stylist

 She was also a finalist in the Mind HK Media Awards 2020 for her work on mental health.

-Sasha graduated summa cum laude with a bachelor's degree in social sciences and later trained as a book editor in Sydney, Australia.
+Sasha graduated summa cum laude with a bachelor's degree in social sciences and trained as a book editor in Sydney, Australia.